Conticop/Spadecs/README.md

 ### Why?
 Because we can... (and because I'm noobmen at Python 😆)
 But, mainly because I want to learn some Python.
 Oh, and by the way I also want to make hot-reloading possible.
+I will try my best to support all (modern) server implementations, while keeping everything as smooth as possible, cross-platform and architecture independent.
+Currently supported targets:
+- piqueserver (Python 3) on Windows/Linux/Mac/RaspberryPi | x86, x64, ARM, ARM64

+⚠️ **WARNING**: Only Python 3-based targets will be supported from now on.
+**NOTE**: I am slowly dropping the support for Python 2 targets (*PySpades* and *PySnip*), very soon (in fact some of the code has already become red for Python 2 here), because they are really no longer maintained and also Python 2 gone End-of-Life.
+Theoretically speaking, *Spadecs* should run fine on any Python 3-based server implementation, and also as long as you have .NET Runtime installed.

+#### More about hot-reloading (csx)
-Hot-reloading means as you make changes to the server-code while it is running, you would see those changes applied immediately on the server.
+Hot-reloading means as you make changes to the server-code while it is up and running, you would see those changes applied immediately on the server.
 Wouldn't that be cool? 😎
-I will try my best to support all server implementations, and do it cross-platform and architecture independent.
-Current targets:
-- PySpades (Python 2) on Windows/Linux/Mac | x86, x64
-- PySnip (Python 2) on Windows/Linux/Mac | x86, x64
-- piqueserver (Python 3) on Windows/Linux/Mac | x86, x64

-**TLDR**: Only *piqueserver* is going to be supported (in future).
-**NOTE**: I am thinking about dropping the support for Python 2 targets (*PySpades* and *PySnip*), very soon (in fact some of the code has already become red for Python 2 here), because they are really no longer maintained and also Python 2 gone End-of-Life.
+C# hot-reloading is work-in-progress, you can read the source code by going into `CSharpScripten` folder.
+However, we are not living in a perfect world, so everything comes with advantages and disadvantages.
+The primary and biggest advantage of our code hot-reloading is: real-time interation with server-code.
+The downside to this is, you won't be able to debug the `csx` code, because it is being recompiled on-the-fly (in memory).
+In other words, if you want the ability to be able to fully debug your server-code while it is running, you must compile .NET code into a binary (library) DLL.

 ## Installing
 **If you want to manually build Spadecs from source:**